Key Clinical Questions

 Biopsy of a primary and/or metastatic site of a presumed malignancy is necessary to provide histologic confirmation of a cancer diagnosis.
 Involving a hematologist-oncologist early in the workup of a newly diagnosed cancer patient can be helpful in guiding the appropriate testing, biopsy sites, or biopsy techniques.
 For example, different biopsy techniques—including fine needle aspiration (FNA), core needle biopsy, excisional biopsy, or laparotomy—may be utilized depending on the type of cancer suspected.
 An FNA alone is inadequate in the diagnosis of lymphomas as the morphology of the nodal tissue is crucial in determining lymphoma subtype.
 Core needle biopsies and excisional or incisional biopsies provide a larger volume of tissue for pathologic evaluation of morphology and for molecular or genetic analysis.
 When a hematologic malignancy, such as lymphoma, is suspected, sending a fresh, not fixed, specimen for comprehensive immunophenotyping using flow cytometry is important in yielding the correct diagnosis.
 Finally, in addition to confirming a cancer diagnosis, the biopsied tissue specimen may guide therapeutic decisions.
 For example, molecular biomarkers, such as HER2Neu for breast cancer and KRAS/NRAS for colon cancer, have implications for the oncologist’s choice of antineoplastic agents used during therapy.

 Accurately staging patients to determine the extent of their disease is critical in determining prognosis and for guiding treatment decisions.
 Staging often involves radiographic imaging (such as computed tomography [CT] or positron emission tomography [PET] scans) or endoscopic or surgical visualization to determine local and distant organ involvement.
-Comprehensive radiologic imaging is not always necessary in the staging process when ...
+Comprehensive radiologic imaging is not always necessary in the staging ...